Skip to main content

 If you cannot watch a session live, turn on No Spoiler Mode before the session starts.
 Your dashboard stays frozen until you are ready.
 Then load the session in Replay Mode, press play when your broadcast begins, and experience everything as if it were live — without any spoilers.

-Replay Mode downloads session data from Formula 1's public archive and plays it back through the same data pipeline used during live sessions.
-By starting playback at the same moment the session begins on your TV, your live entities can follow the broadcast closely.
+Replay Mode downloads completed session data from Formula 1's public archive and plays it back through your Home Assistant entities.
+By starting playback at the same moment the session begins on your TV, your dashboard and automations can follow the broadcast closely.

 Standard entity IDs